 Limit Vendors Access to Your Network

 Bomgar conducted a survey on the security risks associated with third-party vendors, they found that 44% of those surveyed reported an ON/OFF approach to vendor access, rather than utilizing varying access for vendors.
 This is scary news, without access controls for vendors, all vendors have access to your entire network, increasing the impact of a breach if one were to occur.
 Privileged access management is critical in protecting your organization’s network and should be customized so every vendor is granted access based on their roles.
 Vendors should only be given access to programs and data they need to complete their job.
 Access should be reviewed regularly and modified to reflect changes in vendor responsibilities.
 Employing a multi-layered security approach with network segmentation ensures that if a breach occurs other areas of the network are protected.

 Third-Party Policies and Enforcement

-In 2016, Bomgar found that 45% of those surveyed hadn’t reviewed their policy around third-party access in the last two years and only 51% said their organization enforces policies around third-party access.
 To reduce the risk of a data breach third-party vendor policies should be reviewed regularly, and kept up to date taking into consideration emerging security threats.
 Policies are meant to be enforced, if your organization isn’t enforcing its security policies you’re establishing a precedent with vendors that your rules need not be adhered to.
-This can establish a precarious security situation where rules are disregarded and your network becomes vulnerable unbeknownst to your team.
+This can result in a precarious security situation where rules are disregarded and your network becomes vulnerable unbeknownst to your team.